3D Game Art Studio • 3D Art Services - iLogos

 Our Technology Experiance in 3D Art

-To create 3D art (and animation) for these services, we use an array of software: Blender, 3DS Max, Modo, ZBrush; Marvelous Designer, Substance Designer & Substance Painter; 3DCoat, Adobe Photoshop, Marmoset Toolbag, V-Ray, Corona; Unreal Engine and Unity.
+To create 3D art and animation for these services, we use an array of software: Blender, 3DS Max, Modo, ZBrush; Marvelous Designer, Substance Designer & Substance Painter; 3DCoat, Adobe Photoshop, Marmoset Toolbag, V-Ray, Corona; Unreal Engine, Godot, Cocos and Unity.

 3D Art Production Process